awsdocs/aws-toolkit-vs-code-user-guide/doc_source/aws-cdk-apps.md

 ## Visualize an AWS CDK Application<a name="aws-cdk-apps-visualize"></a>

-Using the **CDK Explorer**, you can create a CDK app or load an existing one\.
+Using the **AWS CDK Explorer**, you can create a CDK app or load an existing one\.
 Then, you can visualize the [stacks](https://docs.aws.amazon.com/cdk/latest/guide/stacks.html) and [resources](https://docs.aws.amazon.com/cdk/latest/guide/resources.html) that are defined in the CDK constructs of that app\.

 Perform the first several steps of the [Hello World Tutorial](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#hello_world_tutorial) in the *AWS CDK Developer Guide*\.
 Stop when you get to the step called **Deploying the Stack**\.
 You can run the commands provided in the tutorial, for example, **`mkdir`** and **`cdk init`**, on an operating system command line or in a **Terminal** window inside the VS Code editor\.